HELVE/HELVEOS/README.md

 "Computer, activate".
 Helve HQ?

-Audio starts playing.

-"Good morning, Helve Operative Mothnode.
+- "Good morning, Helve Operative Mothnode.
 HQ has been activated.
 Initiating startup sequence.
 Relax, take a deep breath... and slowly exhale.
 Remember, thoughts and emotions are not your actual self.
 Remember, you're here to visually hack the world."

-"It is 26th April 2019, weather is cloudy, 20 degrees outside."

-/// Find a way to incorporate the weather and date)
+- Wait 5 seconds.

-Selfinitiating The Ritual of the Rising Sun program.
+- Selfinitiating The Ritual of the Rising Sun program.

-Welcome to the Ritual of the Rising Sun.
+- Welcome to the Ritual of the Rising Sun Habit Automation System.
 How are you feeling today?"

 (5 second break)

-Harness your energy.
+- Harness your energy.
 Initiating data scanning and analysis.
   Operative Mothnode, here is today's progress timeline data.
 Please standby.

-Report Weather.
+- Report Weather.

-Read today's Calendar.
+- Read today's Calendar.

+- Flash News Briefing.

 (15 second break)